4zwazo/x-days-of-devops/log.md

 #### November 19, 2020

-**Focus**: Todays learning focused on Converting business requirements into infrastructure diagrams and understand the principles behind design choices.
+**Focus**: Todays learning focused on Converting business requirements into infrastructure diagrams and understand the principles behind the choice of the design.

 **Progress**: